Floods in the United States (2000–present): September 2013 Colorado floods

 During the week starting September 9, a slow moving cold front stalled over Colorado, clashing with warm humid monsoonal air from the south.
 This resulted in rain and flooding along Colorado's Front Range from Colorado Springs north to Fort Collins.
 The situation intensified on September 11 and 12.
 Worst hit was Boulder County, with up to 21 inches of rain recorded.
 At least 6 deaths along the Front Range have been attributed to the flooding, and evacuations took place in many low-lying areas.
 The town of Lyons in Boulder County was isolated by the flooding of the St. Vrain River, and several earth dams along the Front Range burst or were overtopped.
 As of late September 13, according to the Office of Emergency Management, there were 172 people unaccounted for and at least 3 dead in flood area of Boulder County.

+2013 Texas flood

+In a two-day period on October 30–31 a flood event occurred in Texas.
+The floods prompted evacuations and water rescues across the Austin area, and the National Weather Service in Austin issued a rare flash flood emergency for the city of Austin and areas in Travis County.
+81 flood-related incidents were also reported, and 7 fatalities occurred.

 2014 Gulf Coast Flood

 On April 29–30, 2014, a slow-moving cold front associated with a tornado outbreak in the Deep South dumped a record setting amount of rainfall, inundating the western Florida Panhandle and Southwest Alabama.
 Pensacola was estimated to have received as much as 26 inches of rain in only 25 hours, with 5.68 inches of it falling in only an hour at Pensacola International Airport.
 A landslide caused a major portion of Scenic Highway in Pensacola to collapse into the bay it overlooks.
 Areas east of Pensacola received as much as 15–20 inches of rain, peaking at 20.39 inches in Milton and 14.15 inches at Mary Esther.
 The majority of this rainfall occurred in a time period of about 9 hours on the morning of April 30.
 In Alabama, rainfall amounts peaked at 23.67 inches in Orange Beach, and 17.20 inches in Mobile.